8 Ancient Rock Formations In Kansas That Will Utterly Fascinate You

 Little Jerusalem is an area of Kansas that's not currently available to the public, but we hope it will be soon.
 It's absolutely gorgeous.

 These spherical boulders were once part of a huge rocky area, but are all that's left after erosion from wind and water took the softer stone away from the harder spheres.
 The area covers about two football fields of space, dotted with around 200 boulders in three areas.
+This is a fascinating geological formation in Kansas that invites a sense of whimsy that we just love.

 These mushroom shaped rocks at Mushroom Rock State Park, and were left here millions of years ago, along the edge of the inland sea that once covered much of the central United States.
 The tops are made of the same sandstone as rocks in the Dakotas, and the bottoms are made of a softer rock that erodes away much faster, leaving a mushroom shape.

-Teter rock wasn't always here, believe it or not.
+Teter Rock wasn't always here, believe it or not.
 A man named James Teter erected this pile of rocks here to mark Teterville and the Cottonwood River for travelers.

 These sandstone towers around Wilson Lake are anywhere from 15-30 feet tall, and appear in beautiful red and orange hues against the blue of the lake.
 Not only is it a great place to sight see, but the hiking trail connected to "Rock Town" is amazing too!

 Limestone makes up much of the Flint Hills area, and trees do not.
-Because of that,, it was much easier for farmers to place limestone fence posts than wooden ones, and today we get to see those posts (carved or uncarved) still standing today.
+Because of that, it was much easier for farmers to place limestone fence posts than wooden ones, and today we get to see those posts (carved or uncarved) still standing today.
 This particular one is in Lucas, but they're found all over the Flint Hills area.